Azure/alz-monitor/docs/wiki/DeploymentGuide.md

   New-AzManagementGroupDeployment -ManagementGroupId $managementManagementGroup -Location $location -TemplateFile ./infra-as-code/bicep/assign_initiatives_management.bicep -parPolicyManagementGroupId $managementGroupId
   New-AzManagementGroupDeployment -ManagementGroupId $connectivityManagementGroup -Location $location -TemplateFile ./infra-as-code/bicep/assign_initiatives_connectivity.bicep -parPolicyManagementGroupId $managementGroupId
 ```
-### Deploy through GitHub Actions (Complete) - Default settings
-To deploy through GitHub actions, please refer to the sample GitHub workflow in the repo under .github/workflows/sample-workflow.yml.
-To leverage this directly do the following:
-- Configure your OpenID Connect as described [here](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-openid-connect).
-- Modify the following values in sample-workflow.yml:
-  - Change _Location: "norwayeast"_, to your preferred Azure region
-  - Change _ManagementGroupPrefix: "alz"_, to the management group where you wish to deploy the policies, initiatives and policy assignments.
-  - Change _identityManagementGroup: "alz-platform-identity"_, to the management group for identity in your ALZ implementation.
-  - Change _managementManagementGroup: "alz-platform-management"_, to the management group for management in your ALZ implementation.
-  - Change _ManagementGroupPrefix: "alz-platform-connectivity"_, to the management group for connectivity in your ALZ implementation.

-- Go to GitHub actions and run the action *Deploy ALZ Monitor policies*

 ## Policy remediation
 The policies are all deploy-if-not-exists, by default, meaning that any new deployments will be influenced by them.
 Therefore if you are deploying in a greenfield scenario and will afterwards be deploying any of the covered resource types, including subscriptions, then the policies will take effect and the relevant alert rules, action groups and alert processing rules will be created.